SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/varnish-opentelemetry.md

 If you want to use an existing OTel Collector then this step can be skipped by selecting the option of using an existing Collector.

-If you want to create a new Collector please select **Add a new Collector** option.
+To create a new Collector:

+1. Select the **Add a new Collector** option.
+2. Select the platform for which you want to install the Sumo OpenTelemetry Collector.

 Select the platform for which you want to install the Sumo OpenTelemetry Collector.